Skipped to content anchor

 Well, if those assets aren’t baked into your estate plan, your loved ones could be in for a fight.

-Case and point, recently there was a case of an Ontario widow who was locked in a four-year battle to gain access to her late husband’s online accounts.
+Case and point, there was a case of an Ontario widow who was locked in a four-year battle to gain access to her late husband’s online accounts.
 While she legally owned the content (being the executor and sole beneficiary of her husband’s estate), digital assets fall under the governance of privately held corporations.
 This meant that showing the necessary proof, such as her husband’s death certificate and probate documents, weren’t enough for the woman to gain access to the digital assets he had left behind.

 Then there is the whole matter with cloud storage.